 - Easy carrying and traveling

-A closed system catheter, which is also known as a touchless or no-touch catheter, features a pre-lubricated or hydrophilic male length catheter housed in its own self-contained sterile collection bag.
+A closed system catheter, also known as a touchless or no-touch catheter, features a pre-lubricated or hydrophilic male length catheter housed in its own self-contained sterile collection bag.
 This makes it great for traveling.
 Also, people in wheelchairs often prefer closed system catheter kits because they don’t have to transfer to a toilet or find a receptacle to drain into.
 With a closed system catheter, you can self-catheterize anywhere you have privacy.

 Sometimes closed system catheter kits have catheter insertion supplies such as gloves, an underpad, and an antiseptic wipe.
 Most closed systems also feature soft pre-lubricated introducer tips to further reduce the risk of bacterial contamination.

-At 180 Medical, we specialize in intermittent catheters, and we carry all the major catheter brands and types, including pocket catheters for men (available in straight, coudé, hydrophilic, and closed system catheter options).
+At 180 Medical, we specialize in intermittent catheters.
+We carry all the major catheter brands and types, including pocket catheters for men (available in straight, coudé, hydrophilic, and closed system catheter options).

-When you choose 180 Medical, you have the option to sample catheters that might work best for you from a wide variety of brands.
+When you choose 180 Medical, you can try free male catheter samples that might work best for you from a wide variety of brands.

 Alternative Types of Male Catheters

 Depending on your condition and needs, there are two other male catheter options.
 180 Medical provides these catheter types when prescribed in addition to intermittent catheters.

 Indwelling Foley Catheters

 Indwelling Foley catheters are mainly for long-term use.
 A doctor or nurse will handle inserting the catheter for you.
 To keep it from slipping out, they inflate a small balloon near the insertion tip to hold it in place in the bladder.
 Next, the Foley catheter allows urine to drain throughout the day into an attached collection device like a urinal, leg bag, or drain bag.

 Since Foley catheters remain inside the body for long periods, the risk of urinary tract infections may increase.
-However, indwelling catheters may be the right choice for people who are unable to self-cath.
+However, indwelling catheters may be the right choice for people who cannot self-cath.

 Male External Catheters

 External catheters, also called Texas catheters or condom catheters, fit over the penis like a condom.
 Skin-friendly adhesive or soft straps hold external catheters in place.
-Drain bags or legs bags easily connect to collect urine throughout the day.
+Drain bags or leg bags easily connect to collect urine throughout the day.